noahehall/theBookOfNoah/gcp/readme.md

 	  -
 ### IAP: Cloud identity-aware proxy
 	- controls access to your cloud apps running on GCP
-		- apps and resources protected by IAP can only be accessed via the proxy
+		- apps and resources protected by IAP can only be accessed via the proxy by users and groups with the correct cloud IAM role
-	- verifies a user's identity
+		- verifies a user's identity without requiring a VPN
 		- determines whether that user should be allowed access to the app
+		- end users use a URL to access IAP secured apps without a VPN
 	- flow:
 		- users request resource
 		- routed to IAP proxy
 			- authenticate: identity verified
 			- authorize: roles + permission to access resource
 			- identify not verified
+	- Best practices
+		- configure your firewalla nd load balancer to protect against traffic that doesnt come from the serving infrastructure
+		- use signed headers or the app engine standard environment users API
 	- use cases
 		- establish a central authorization layer for your apps accessed by HTTPS
 		- adopt an application level access control model instead of relying on network level firewalls
+### firebase sdk for authentication
+	- google's federated authentication supporting end user signin at the client app using third-party creds (e.g. google/facebook)
+  - firebase: mobile and web app dev platform
+    - ios, android, web, c++, unity, nodejs
+   - flow
+	   - get auth creds from the user
+	   - pass the creds to firebase authentication sdk
+	   - firebase backend services verify creds and return a response to the client
+	   - after successfuly sign in
+		   - access users profile
+		   - control the users access to data stored in other firebase products
+		   - use provided auth token to verify identify of users in your own backend services
+   - cost
+	   - price
+		   - spark plan: free
+		   - flame plan 25/month
+		   - blaze plan: pay as you go
+	   - auth
+		   - spark plan: free
+		   - flame plan: free
+		   - blaze plan: free
+	   - phone auth
+		   - spark plan: 10k auth/month
+		   - flame: 10k auth/month
+		   - blaze: 0.01/verification (use, canada, india) 0.06 (all other countries)
+  - use cases
+    - implement federated identity management with firebase authentication
+    - firebase sdk for cloud storage stores files directly in google cloud storage buckets
+    - use app engine api to share data between firebase and app engine
+    - cloud functions for firebase lets you run backend code in respond to events triggered by firebase features and http requests
+    -
 ### IAM Members: The WHO
 	- ADC: application default credentials
   - types